-Current crops are mostly packed in bins and cartons.
+Current crops are mostly packed in bins and cartons packed by request.
 Increasing volumes through Nogales and Market is holding steady albeit at high FOBs.
 Current production is in South Texas and some in Sonora.
-We ought to see watermelon crossings in Nogales to increase in the next couple of weeks.
+We ought to see watermelon crossings getting lighter as transitions take place.
+Jalisco is expected to start in next couple of weeks and we project supplies to continue on the light side.
 We still have a demand exceeds market due to lower than expected yields from Mexican production.